-Current taxes which would have been due on a separate company basis have either been paid to or will be paid to the parent company.
+Current taxes which would have been due on a separate company basis have either been settled with or will be settled with the parent company in conjunction with the settlements of other amounts due to/from the parent company.
 Deferred income tax assets and liabilities are computed based upon cumulative temporary differences in financial reporting and taxable income based on enacted tax law in effect for the year in which the temporary differences are expected to be recovered or settled.
 Deferred tax assets result primarily from reserves established for financial reporting purposes that are not deductible for tax purposes.